 ----------------

-We, African ICANN Community members participating in the ICANN 60 International Public meeting in Abu Dhabi and attending the joint AFRALO / AfrICANN meeting on Wednesday 1st November 2017, discussed the general data protection regulation (Regulation (EU) 2016/679) (GDPR).
+We, African ICANN Community members participating in the ICANN 60 International Public meeting in Abu Dhabi and attending the joint AFRALO / AfrICANN meeting on Wednesday 1st November 2017, discussed the General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR).

 We acknowledge the fact that the regulations have elicited a lot of interest from many stakeholders within the ICANN community and the ICANN organization due to their Possible implications, especially on Whois.
-We also note the fact that the regulations are of big interest for Africa.
-This is due to the fact that significant content and domain registrations of the region are hosted off the continent with a significant number of them within the EU and we interested to understand the negative and positive implication of the GDPR once implemented.
+We also note the fact that the regulations are of big interest to Africa.
+This is due to the fact that significant content and domain registrations in the region are hosted outside the continent with a high number of them within the EU.
+We need to understand the negative and positive implications of the GDPR once implemented.

 Many African countries lack data protection or requisite privacy legislation.
-The few that have utilize a diverse set of standards that are not harmonized despite the cross border nature of data exchange brought about by increased use of the Internet.
+The few that have it, use a diverse set of standards that are not harmonized despite the cross-border nature of data exchange brought about by increased use of the Internet.
 While some countries have sufficient data protection laws, a majority lack GDPR compliant Data Protection.

 The GDPR comes into force on 25th May 2018.
 We encourage African countries that are major trading partners of the European Union to consider adopting relevant measures needed to ensure compliance.
 More importantly, we encourage Registries and Registrars who are serving non-EU regions like Africa to ensure implementation does not have damaging implication on their non-EU customers.
-This will ensure that cross border transactions with the EU are not affected.
+This will ensure that cross-border transactions with the EU are not affected.
 There are both financial and non-financial implications of ensuring compliance under this comprehensive regulation.

 We urge all stakeholders to: